Board of Directors

 About the Oakville & Milton Humane Society (OMHS)

-As a registered charity, OMHS relies on the support of the community to care for, shelter and find loving forever homes for homeless and forgotten pets; to investigate and prosecute animal abuse, cruelty and neglect; to bring the unconditional love of a pet to long-term care facilities with pet visitation; build a more humane society through humane education; and act as a resource to the community in strengthening the human/animal bond.
+As a registered charity, the Oakville & Milton Humane Society (OMHS) relies on the support of the community to care for, shelter and find loving forever homes for homeless and forgotten pets; to respond to sick or injured wildlife; to enforce animal control bylaws within Oakville; to support families with emergency boarding of an animal due to domestic violence, hospitalization of a pet owner or unexpected loss of personal shelter; to build a more humane society through humane education; and, act as a resource to the community in strengthening the human/animal bond.

 What is the Board of Directors?